 About Anand Giridharadas

-Giridharadas is an accomplished journalist in many mediums, working as an on-air political analyst for NBC News and MSNBC and a visiting scholar at the Arthur L. Carter Journalism Institute at New York University.
+Giridharadas is an editor-at-large for TIME, an on-air political analyst for MSNBC, and a visiting scholar at the Arthur L. Carter Journalism Institute at New York University.
 He is a former columnist and correspondent for The New York Times, having written, most recently, the biweekly “Letter from America.”
-His datelines have included Italy, India, China, Dubai, Norway, Japan, Haiti, Brazil, Colombia, Nigeria, Uruguay, and the United States.
-He has also written for The New York Times‘s arts, business, and travel pages, Book Review, Sunday Review, and magazine, in addition to The Atlantic and The New Yorker.
+His datelines have included Italy, India, China, Dubai, Norway, Japan, Haiti, Brazil, Columbia, Nigeria, Uruguay, and the United States.
+He has also written for The Times’s art, business, and travel pages, and its Book Review, Sunday Review, and magazine—and for The Atlantic, The New Yorker, and elsewhere.

-Born in Cleveland, Ohio, Giridharadas had an international upbringing spanning Ohio, Paris, and Maryland, and was educated at the University of Michigan, Oxford, and Harvard.
-He worked briefly as a consultant for McKinsey & Company in Mumbai before becoming a journalist in 2005, reporting for the International Herald Tribune and The Times for four and a half years and beginning his work as a columnist in 2008.
+Born in Cleveland, Ohio, Giridharadas was raised there, in Paris, France, and in Maryland, and educated at the University of Michigan, Oxford, and Harvard.
+He worked briefly as a consultant for McKinsey & Company in Mumbai, before becoming a journalist in 2005, reporting from that city for the International Herald Tribune and The Times for four and a half years.
+He was appointed a columnist in 2008.
 He first interned for The New York Times at age 17, writing two articles on money and politics.

-He appears regularly on TV and radio in the United States and globally, including on CNN, MSNBC, NPR, “Morning Joe,” and “The Daily Show.”
-An accomplished and compelling speaker, he has given talks on the main stage of TED and at Harvard, Stanford, Columbia, Yale, Princeton, the University of Michigan, the Aspen Institute, Summit at Sea, the Sydney Opera House, the United Nations, the Asia Society, PopTech, the Royal Society of Arts, and Google.
-He has received honors from the Society of Publishers in Asia, the South Asian Journalists Association, the Poynter Fellowship in Journalism at Yale, the Henry Crown Fellowship of the Aspen Institute, the 800-CEO-READ Business Book of the Year award, the Outstanding Lifetime Achievement Award for Humanism in Culture from Harvard University, and the New York Public Library’s Helen Bernstein Award.
+Giridharadas has appeared regularly on TV and the radio in the United States and globally, and has given talks on the main stage of TED and at Harvard, Stanford, Columbia, Yale, Princeton, the University of Michigan, the Aspen Ideas Festival, the New York Public Library, the Sydney Opera House, the United Nations, South by Southwest, the Asia Society, PopTech, the Royal Society of Arts, and Google.
+He has been the recipient of honors from the Society of Publishers in Asia, the Poynter Fellowship in Journalism at Yale, the Henry Crown Fellowship of the Aspen Institute, the 800-CEO-READ Business Book of the Year award, the Outstanding Lifetime Achievement Award for Humanism in Culture from Harvard University, and the New York Public Library’s Helen Bernstein Award.
 He was also the host of ‘Seat at the Table’ on VICE TV, a weekly program that discusses politics, culture, and common life.

-Anand lives in Brooklyn, New York with his wife and children.
+Giridharadas lives in Brooklyn, New York, with his wife, Priya Parker, and two children.